neeooneeoon/nestjs-angular-training-app/README.md

 ## Courses Manager - NestJs/Angular Training App

-This app is based on the boilerplate of ["NestJs In Practice" course](https://github.com/angular-university/nestjs-course/tree/1-start)
+This app is based on the boilerplate of ["NestJs In Practice" course](https://github.com/angular-university/nestjs-course/tree/1-start).
+The Angular was pre-written by the course's tutor and the backend NestJs API is self-written based on the course's documentation and NestJs Documentation.

 # Running NestJs Backend Server